 Suppliers offer your industry the needed inputs to operate (e.g. components, materials, and services).
-When the bargaining power of suppliers is high, there’s a strong chance your suppliers could raise prices or reduce quality without retaliation.
+When the bargaining power of suppliers is high, there’s a strong chance your suppliers could set higher prices for those inputs or reduce quality without retaliation.

 If you have a number of suppliers to choose from, their bargaining power is likely low, so you will not have a problem switching suppliers if needed.

 As an example, let's take a look at the automotive industry.

 Volkswagen Group's suppliers have limited bargaining power due to VW's global presence with suppliers scattered around the globe.
 On top of that, Volkswagen has at least 1 or 2 backup suppliers for each part and can shift demand between them.

 On the contrary, many automotive suppliers manufacture only a specific part and are heavily dependent on the industry.
 These dynamics of the automotive industry put Volkswagen in a superior position while its suppliers have relatively low bargaining power.

 If you don’t have the option to choose between a number of suppliers, there is no substitute for what the supplier provides, or the switching cost of suppliers is high, they will have stronger bargaining power, and you will have to rethink your business strategy.

 Questions you can use during analysis:

 - Who are your key suppliers?

 - How many competent suppliers does your company have to choose from?